modf¶

 Pointer

-to the input vector of sizen
+ato the input vector of sizen.- depends

 Vector of dependent events (to wait for input data to be ready).